HChai01/HIVPRE/README.md

-# Feature encoding, Java implementation
+# Feature encoding in HIVPRE
+This is the Java implementation for encoding features that require data processing.